catherineweiss/BikeNYC/README.md

 Second Priority (DUE end of day Saturday):
 - (COMPLETE) Catherine: put Times Square as default address
 - (COMPLETE) Catherine: add Javadocs for TourNYGUI
-- done: break the program return isn't wired; empty searchbox cuases excepting in geocode parser
+- (COMPLETE) break the program return isn't wired; empty searchbox cuases excepting in geocode parser
 - (COMPLETE) Catherine: can we wire up the return key to be go?
-- Catherine: if user enters an address outside of NY, it currently makes map go there.
+- (COMPLETE) Catherine: if user enters an address outside of NY, it currently makes map go there.
 Check Starting Address for zip codes in Manhattan and then make the user enter a new address.
 - done maybe write query string builder
-- Catherine: Message thrown by GoogleAPI Code: "More than one location is associated with that address.
+- (COMPLETE) Catherine: Message thrown by GoogleAPI Code: "More than one location is associated with that address.
 Please verify that your starting location is correct."
 What to do about this?

 Third Priority (DUE end of day SUNDAY):
-- Ruthie: check casting with JSON parsing (all three API callers)
+- check casting with JSON parsing (all three API callers)
-- Ruthie: exceptions: ??
+- exceptions: ??
 - lint for javadoc comments, indenting
 - user manual
 - one-page writeup